-Private and Family Office Jobs and Careers
+Private & Family Office Jobs & Careers

 Private and Family Office Jobs and Career Opportunities

 We work with Private & Family Offices worldwide, placing trusted talent into high-trust environments where discretion, judgement and pace matter.
 Many roles are confidential and never advertised.
-The right route is to send your CV for discreet consideration.

 How to be considered for Private and Family Office roles

-Send your CV through the form at the bottom of the page, outlining what you are targeting: location, role type, languages, travel flexibility, and notice period.
 If there is a live role that fits, we will contact you.
 If not, we will keep your profile on file for relevant mandates.

 Roles we regularly place

-• Executive Assistant
+- Executive Assistant

-• Personal Assistant
+- Personal Assistant

-• Chief of Staff
+- Chief of Staff

-• Family Office Assistant
+- Family Office Assistant

-• Family Office Director / Manager
+- Family Office Director / Manager

-• Director of Operations
+- Director of Operations

-• Director of Administration
+- Director of Administration

-• Chief Investment Officer (CIO)
+- Chief Investment Officer (CIO)

-• Investment / Portfolio Manager
+- Investment / Portfolio Manager

 What to expect from our process

-We keep the process proportionate and confidential.
-Typically:
+We keep the process proportionate and confidential:

-• Initial screening for fit, scope and working style
+- initial screening for fit, scope and working style

-• Referencing and checks at the appropriate stage
+- referencing and checks at the appropriate stage

 Executive & Administrative Support Recruitment